Industrial/Organizational Psychology (PhD)

 I/O psychologists with a PhD work for companies, non-profit organizations, government, research institutes, consulting firms, and as independent consultants.
 They occupy roles similar to some that would be occupied by master's-level I/O practitioners, but the PhD prepares practitioners for more sophisticated work, especially work requiring high-level analytical, methodological, and statistical skills.

 A degree in I/O Psychology also qualifies a person for many jobs in peripheral areas such as human resources, training and development, labor relations, and compensation functions.
-These fields are experiencing above-average growth as well, with an expected 17% increase in positions between 2006 and 2016, according to the 2009 Occupational Outlook Handbook.
+These fields are experiencing above-average growth as well, with a 17% increase in positions between 2006 and 2016.

 Candidates for admission to the PhD program should have either a bachelor's or a master's degree in psychology, management, business or in a closely related field.
 Students entering with a bachelor's degree will earn a master's degree (modified from the terminal MA offered by the Department of Psychology) during their progression through the doctoral program.
 Applicants must submit the PhD application form; transcripts of all undergraduate and graduate course work; verbal, quantitative, and analytical writing scores on the Graduate Record Examination; three letters of recommendation; and a personal statement.
 The personal statement should demonstrate a clear, well-articulated understanding of the expectations and responsibilities of graduate training in industrial and organizational psychology, strong career motivation, and indication of research interests.